 To get a customer service representative job, consider these three steps:

-1. Complete your high school education
+1. Complete your education

 2. Develop your skills